 Over the years I’ve grown increasingly more and more annoyed with trying to cover up these dark spots and I finally decided I was ready to do something about them.
 My friend Jordan has long been my health guru, vitamin guru and skincare guru and after my 4,372nd question she finally said why don’t you come down to my practice and see what we need to do.
 I’ve been interested in getting laser treatment for so long but deep down I was terrified that my skin would be burned off, that I would have scars or that it would be too painful.
 I talked myself out of it saying it’s too expensive, I don’t really need it or that it could mess up my skin.

 Truth be told there is a legitimate fear with having the most seen thing on your body worked on because you aren’t the one doing it.
 What if someone messes it up?
 What if you pay all of that money and you aren’t happy with the results?
-That is why it is so important to find place that you trust.
-If you don’t read anything else read that you can trust the people at Sweetgrass Plastic Surgery.
-Only one week in I am already so happy I let Jordan work on my skin!
+That is why it is so important to find person that you trust at a reputable place.
+Only one week in I am already so happy I visited Sweetgrass Plastic Surgery to let Jordan work on my skin!

 LASER TREATMENT & MICRONEEDLING: THE PROCEDURE